akibcmi/PLM-NMT/examples/wav2vec/README.md

 wav2vec 2.0 learns speech representations on unlabeled data as described in [wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations (Baevski et al., 2020)](https://arxiv.org/abs/2006.11477).

-We learned speech representations in multiple languages as well in [Unsupervised Cross-lingual Representation Learning for Speech Recognition (Conneau et al., 2020)](https://arxiv.org/abs/2006.13979).

-We also combined wav2vec 2.0 with self-training in [Self-training and Pre-training are Complementary for Speech Recognition (Xu et al., 2020)](https://arxiv.org/abs/2010.11430).

-We combined speech data from multiple domains in [Robust wav2vec 2.0: Analyzing Domain Shift in Self-Supervised Pre-Training (Hsu, et al., 2021)](https://arxiv.org/abs/2104.01027).

-We finetuned XLSR-53 on multiple languages to transcribe unseen languages in [Simple and Effective Zero-shot Cross-lingual Phoneme Recognition (Xu et al., 2021)](https://arxiv.org/abs/2109.11680).

 ## Pre-trained models

 Model | Finetuning split | Dataset | Model